liorfranko/liorfranko.github.io/index.markdown

 - **Latency Reductions:** Significant improvements across all percentiles, with p99 latency nearly halved.
 - **Balanced Load Distribution:** Request rates adjusted dynamically, ensuring faster pods handle more requests and slower pods handle fewer, contributing to lower latencies and balanced resource usage.

+These improvements have real-world implications for user experience and system efficiency.
+The reduction in tail latency means that even the slowest 1% of requests are now processed twice as fast, leading to a more consistent and responsive user experience.
+The more efficient CPU utilization allows for better resource allocation, potentially reducing infrastructure costs or allowing for higher overall throughput with the same resources.

 ## Conclusion

 By focusing on CPU metrics and dynamically adjusting load balancing weights, we optimized the performance of our microservices running in a heterogeneous hardware environment.
 This approach, facilitated by a custom Kubernetes operator and leveraging Istio and Envoy, enabled us to reduce tail latency and improve overall system reliability significantly.